Ah, the Covid-19 pandemic. Crudely, our modern day Plague.

 Read: 3 Questions to Help Evaluate Your Health Insurance Plan Every Open Enrollment Period

 The importance of mental health is surfacing post pandemic.
 Stress, depression, anxiety have all become magnified issues that even U.S. Employers need to identify and provide health benefits for.

 Mental health care can look like many things: therapy, counseling, psychiatric evaluations, massages, gym memberships and even fitness technology.
 Find out which one you need, what benefits different health insurance plans offer and take advantage of them.

 What we needed yesterday is not the same as today.
 In this pandemic age, we see our health needs changing.
 Considering this, review all your options wisely.
 Ask as many questions as you have and make sure these are addressed before you make your final decision.

 Need more help evaluating your options for your new or existing health insurance plan?

-Book your free consultation appointment with me today to get started on your health insurance plan quotes.
+Book your consultation appointment with me today to get started on your health insurance plan quotes.